 Anthropological studies on malaria in pregnancy

-New interventions to reduce malaria in pregnancy can only be considered completely effective if – in addition to being efficacious, safe and affordable – they are socially and culturally acceptable, are widely adhered to in the longer-term, and do not negatively affect attitudes and adherence to existing public health measures.Study design
+Anthropological studies were carried out to ensure that interventions, as well being efficacious, safe and affordable, are also socially and culturally acceptable, are widely adhered to in the longer-term, and do not negatively affect attitudes and adherence to existing public health measures.Study design